-- To get subsidised care, a claimant must either meet the Child Care Subsidy activity test or be exempt.
-If the claimant is not exempt from the activity test, the amount of recognised activity the claimant undertakes in a fortnight determines the number of hours of subsidised care they can get per fortnight. - In single parent families, the sole parent must meet the activity test or be exempt.
-In couple families, each parent must meet the activity test or be exempt.
-The parent with the lowest activity test result determines the hours of subsidised care per fortnight for each child in the family attending approved child care.
-Unless otherwise specified, the activity test result applies to all children in the family. - The following table shows the number of hours of subsidised care per fortnight a claimant can get based on their hours of recognised activity.
+- The hours of subsidised care a family can get each fortnight depends on their circumstances and level of activity.
+Families need to do a recognised activity to get Child Care Subsidy.
+Exemptions apply for families who cannot meet activity test requirements. - In single parent families, the sole parent must meet the activity test or be exempt.
+In couple families, each person must meet the activity test or be exempt.
+The person with the lowest activity test result determines the hours of subsidised care per fortnight for each child in the family attending approved child care.
+Unless otherwise specified, the activity test result applies to all children in the family. - The following table shows the number of hours of subsidised care per fortnight a person can get based on their hours of recognised activity.